sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 > [!NOTE]
 > TBD - We need engineering help.

-Some of the info from the doc you *sanitized*.
+Some of the info from Kristina's *sanitized* doc.
-Different for ecosystem.

 ### A day in the life of a DASH SDN controller

 > [!NOTE]
 > TBD - We need engineering help.

-Different for ecosystem?

 ### A day in the life of a DASH container

 > [!NOTE]
 > TBD - We need engineering help.

-Different for ecosystem?

 ## References